Seagate/cortx-s3server/docs/quickstart.md

 # To setup dev vm

+Prerequisite

+* Install and configure git as recommended by the provisioner.

 In case of RHEL/CentOS 8 (Not needed for CentOS 7) Run script to upgrade packages and enable repos
 ```sh